Position

 What does a Collections Specialist do?

 A Collections Specialist plays a crucial role in ensuring that businesses receive the payments they are owed.
 This professional contacts customers who have overdue accounts.
-They work to resolve any issues that may be preventing the payment.
-Collections Specialists use effective communication skills to negotiate payment terms.
-They aim to recover the debt while maintaining a positive relationship with the customer.
+They work to resolve any issues that may have caused the delay in payment.
+Collections Specialists use effective communication skills to negotiate payment plans.
+They aim to recover the owed amounts while maintaining a positive relationship with the customer.

 View Collections Specialist jobs nearby